 After 2010, Sprint’s EVO 4G and iPhone 4 offered video smart phones with touchscreens, front-facing cameras for video calls.
 Tablets such as iPads are also popular with Deaf consumers.

-The database below has an online video related to video phone interpretation.
 If you are interested in the interpreting aspects of these technologies, check out the Interpreting Journals page.